 Nick Petrie is JumpShift’s Research Advisor and is a Senior Faculty member with the Center for Creative Leadership’s Colorado Springs campus.

 Nick is from New Zealand and has significant international experience having spent ten years living and working in Japan, Spain, Scotland, Ireland, Norway and Dubai.
-Before joining CCL, he ran his own consulting company and spent the last several years developing and implementing customized leadership programs for senior leaders around the world.
+Before joining CCL, he ran his own consulting company and spent the last several years developing and implementing customised leadership programs for senior leaders around the world.
 Nick holds a masters degree from Harvard University and undergraduate degrees in business administration and physical education from Otago University in New Zealand.